pyxem/pyxem/doc/analysing_holz_datasets.rst

 Visualizing the data
 --------------------

-The data is loaded as an :py:class:`~fpd_data_processing.pixelated_stem_class.PixelatedSTEM` object, which extends HyperSpy's Signal2D class.
+The data is loaded as an :py:class:`~pixstem.pixelated_stem_class.PixelatedSTEM` object, which extends HyperSpy's Signal2D class.
 All functions which are present Signal2D is also in the PixelatedSTEM class.

 .. code-block:: python